Akash98Sky/flow-manager/README.md

 # Flow Manager

-This project implements a flow manager that allows defining and executing complex workflows.
-Flows are composed of tasks, and their execution is controlled by conditions that dictate the sequence based on task success or failure.
+This project provides a system for defining and executing sequential workflows (flows).
+Flows are composed of tasks, and their execution path is determined by conditions based on task success or failure.

-## Flow Design Explanation
+## Flow Design

-The flow manager orchestrates a series of tasks, enabling sophisticated workflow automation.

 ### Task Dependencies

-Tasks are linked together through a defined set of `conditions`.
-Each `condition` specifies:
-- A `source_task`: The task whose completion triggers the evaluation of this condition.
-- An `outcome`: The result of the `source_task` (e.g., 'success', 'failure').
-- A `target_task_success`: The next task to execute if the `source_task` succeeds and the `outcome` matches.
-- A `target_task_failure`: The next task to execute if the `source_task` fails and the `outcome` matches.

-The `Flow` object defines the `start_task` and lists all available `tasks` and `conditions`.
-The `FlowProcessor` uses these definitions to determine the execution path.
-If a task completes and no matching condition is found for its outcome, the flow is considered ended.
+Tasks are linked using `conditions`.
+Each condition specifies a `source_task`, its `outcome` (success/failure), and the `target_task_success` or `target_task_failure` to execute next.
+The `Flow` object defines the starting task and all available tasks and conditions.

 ### Task Success/Failure Evaluation

-1.  **Individual Task Execution**: The `Process` class (within `app/services/task.py`) is responsible for executing a single task.
-Currently, task execution is simulated with a delay, and the `Process.execute()` method is designed to return a boolean indicating success (`True`) or failure (`False`).
-The actual logic for determining the success or failure of a task's operation would be implemented within this method.
-2.  **Flow Progression Evaluation**: The `FlowProcessor` (within `app/services/flow.py`) evaluates the flow's progression.
-After a task completes, the `FlowProcessor` iterates through the defined `conditions` in the `Flow` object.
-It checks if any `condition`'s `source_task` matches the completed task and if the `outcome` specified in the `condition` aligns with the actual result of the task (success or failure).
+-   **Task Execution**: The `Process` class in `app/services/task.py` executes individual tasks and returns a success/failure status.
+-   **Flow Progression**: The `FlowProcessor` in `app/services/flow.py` uses the task's outcome to find a matching `condition` and schedules the appropriate next task.

 ### Task Outcome Handling

--   **Task Success**: If a task succeeds, the `FlowProcessor` looks for a `condition` where the `source_task` matches the completed task and the `outcome` is 'success'.
-If found, the `target_task_success` is scheduled for execution.
-If no such condition is found, the flow is terminated.
--   **Task Failure**: If a task fails, the `FlowProcessor` looks for a `condition` where the `source_task` matches the completed task and the `outcome` is 'failure'.
-If found, the `target_task_failure` is scheduled for execution.
-If no such condition is found, the flow is terminated.
+-   **Success**: If a task succeeds, the flow proceeds to the `target_task_success` defined in a matching condition.
+-   **Failure**: If a task fails, the flow proceeds to the `target_task_failure` defined in a matching condition.
--   **Flow Termination**: A flow can end in several ways:
+-   **Flow Termination**: A flow ends when:
-    -   When a task named "end" is executed.
+    *   An "end" task is reached.
-    -   When a task completes, and no matching `condition` is found for its outcome (success or failure).
+    *   A task completes, and no matching condition is found for its outcome.
-    -   When the `FlowProcessor` explicitly calls `__end_flow()`.
+    *   The flow is explicitly terminated.
-    Upon termination, the `FlowExecutionResult` is populated with the flow's status and a history of executed tasks.
+    The final result includes the flow's status and a history of executed tasks.

 ## Code Implementation

-The flow manager is implemented using Python with FastAPI for the API.
+The flow manager is built with Python and FastAPI.

-### Core Components:
+### Key Components:

--   **`app/models/flow.py`**: Defines Pydantic models for `Task`, `Condition`, `Flow`, `FlowData`, and `FlowExecutionResult`, structuring the workflow definitions.
+-   **`app/models/flow.py`**: Defines data structures for tasks, conditions, and flows.
--   **`app/services/task.py`**:
+-   **`app/services/task.py`**: Handles individual task execution (`Process`) and scheduling (`Scheduler`).
-    -   `Process`: Encapsulates the logic for executing a single task.
-    -   `Scheduler`: Manages the asynchronous execution of tasks and handles callbacks for success, failure, and flow completion.
--   **`app/services/flow.py`**:
-    -   `FlowProcessor`: Orchestrates the execution of a `Flow` by managing task scheduling, condition evaluation, and state transitions.
-It uses the `Scheduler` and `Process` classes.
+-   **`app/services/flow.py`**: Orchestrates the overall flow execution (`FlowProcessor`), managing task transitions based on conditions.
--   **`app/main.py`**:
-    -   The FastAPI application setup.
-    -   Loads flow definitions from JSON files in the `flows/` directory on startup.
-    -   Provides API endpoints for creating (`/flows/`), retrieving (`/flows/`, `/flows/{flow_id}`), and executing (`/flows/{flow_id}/execute`) flows.
+-   **`app/main.py`**: The FastAPI application, responsible for loading flows from JSON files (in the `flows/` directory) and exposing API endpoints for creating, reading, and executing flows.

-### Example Task Definition (JSON):
+### Example Flow Definition (JSON):

 Flows are defined in JSON files within the `flows/` directory.